dewan-ahmed/dewan-ahmed.github.io/_posts/2022-06-30-one-page-resume.md

 - resume
 ---

 In the last 8 years, I have reviewed over 800 resumes as part of my free resume review service on [LinkedIn](https://www.linkedin.com/in/diahmed/).
 I've also followed dozens of hiring managers and technical recruiters and read their contents on resume page count.
-In this blog, I'll go to great lengths (pun alert) to share my opinion about the ideal resume length and make some suggestions on how to write a concise, yet impactful resume.
+In this blog, I'll go to great lengths (pun alert) to share my opinion about the ideal resume length and make some suggestions on how to write a concise yet impactful resume.
 The scope of my blog is within the software industry and North American region.
 If you're a doctor or a professor, what I write might not apply to you.
 For certain countries, the North American resume do's and don'ts might not apply.

 ## Audience and purpose

-The audience of your resume are recruiters and hiring managers.
-These are busy individuals and they have a stack of resumes to go through.
+The audience for your resume is recruiters and hiring managers.
+These are busy individuals, and they have a stack of resumes to go through.

-The purpose of your resume is to **get you an interview; not land you a job**.
+The purpose of your resume is to **get you an interview, not land you a job**.
 The resume should satisfy three golden rules:

 1. **Avoiding BS**: Leave unnecessary or irrelevant information out.
 2. **Meeting requirements**: Convince the reader that you are able to do the job.
 3. **Staying concise**: Reading a resume is grunt work.
 Don't make it any more grunter (new word of the day) by making it *too long*.

 I'll assume that you meet the requirements for the job.
-This blog is not about what to include in the resume rather what not to (which relates to the page length discussion).
-Therefore, let's keep the focus on points 1 & 3.
+This blog is not about what to include in the resume, but rather what not to (which relates to the page length discussion).
+Therefore, let's keep the focus on points 1 and 3.

 ## Write a resume; not a CV

 A CV (the full form curriculum vitae means “course of life” in Latin) is often for academic purposes and can span over multiple pages because it lists all your credentials.
-It would contain details about your education, courses you took, papers your published, honors, and other achievements.
-The fact that you're reading this blog indicates that you're not pursuing a career in the academia.
+It would contain details about your education, courses you took, papers you published, honors, and other achievements.
+The fact that you're reading this blog indicates that you're not pursuing a career in academia.
 For the industry, you need a resume and not a CV.
 A resume highlights your **competencies** rather than your credentials.

 ## The hiring manager might never see your resume

 It's true!
-When you upload your resume to a job portal, the system fetches relevant information from that document and adds an entry to a candidate dashboard.
+When you upload your resume to a job portal, the system fetches relevant information from that document and adds an entry to a dashboard.
 The hiring manager sees that dashboard and not your actual PDF resume.
 For example, you listed two items under "Work Experience" and seven items under "Volunteer Experience".
-The system might put the "Volunteer Experience" in "Other" category and the hiring manager might never check that section because it might not be relevant to the role.
+The system might put the "Volunteer Experience" in "Other" category, and the hiring manager might never check that section because it might not be relevant to the role.
 An exception to this is when you're being referred and someone sends your PDF resume to the hiring manager directly.
 More on that in the next section.

 ## How does your resume reach the company?